Know What You're Eating.

 Bookmark the places you eat at regularly and check their rating in one tap.

-Get notified when a saved place receives a new inspection result.
+Get notified the moment a saved place receives a new inspection result.

 Offline Cache & City Preload